jolicode/emoji-search/README.md

 - emoticon suggestions for improved meaning extraction;
 - full elasticsearch analyzer configuration.

-Emoji data are based on the latest [CLDR data set](http://cldr.unicode.org/) (Currently version 29β).
+Emoji data are based on the latest [CLDR data set](http://cldr.unicode.org/) (Currently version 29 stable).

 **Learn more about this in our [blog post describing how to search with emoji in Elasticsearch](http://jolicode.com/blog/search-for-emoji-with-elasticsearch).**